Cheng-Yen (Wesley) Hsieh

 news

-Mar 4, 2024 Joined Tiktok as a research scientist in multi-modal language agents and embodied AI.
+Mar 4, 2024 Joined ByteDance as a AI research scientist.

 May 29, 2023 Joined Waymo as a Machine Learning Engineer Intern.